Springfield (The Simpsons): Location

 Because of the many contradictory statements made regarding Springfield in the show, the town cannot exist in a specific state.
-In The Simpsons Movie, Ned Flanders tells Bart that the state where Springfield is located is bordered by the states of Ohio, Nevada, Maine, and Kentucky – only Ohio and Kentucky are neighboring states in reality, and Nevada and Maine are at opposite sides of the US.
+In The Simpsons Movie, Ned Flanders tells Bart that the state where Springfield is located is bordered by the states of Ohio, Nevada, Maine, and Kentucky – only Ohio and Kentucky are neighboring states in reality, and Nevada and Maine are at opposite ends of the US.
+In the episode "The Bob Next Door", Sideshow Bob drives Bart to an area known as "Five Corners", which is where the boundaries of five different states (including the one where Springfield is located) meet; while none of the states' names are given, there is no such division in the real-life United States.

 The fictional city's unknown geography is a recurring joke in the series; the Dayton Daily News called it the "riddle wrapped in an enigma that is Springfield's location."
 Episodes frequently make fun of the fact that Springfield's state is unidentifiable, by adding further conflicting descriptions, obscuring onscreen map representations, and interrupting conversational references.

 David Silverman, who directed the movie and various episodes of the series, joked that Springfield is located in the fictional state of "North Takoma".
 This is substantiated by the state abbreviations NT and TA used within the show.
 As of A Tale of Two Springfields (season 12, episode 2), the telephone area codes for Springfield are 636 (St. Charles County and Western St. Louis County, Missouri) and 939 (Puerto Rico).

 To promote The Simpsons Movie, various actual towns and cities across the U.S. called Springfield competed to hold the premiere.
 The promotion was, whichever state sent in the most votes would be the winner and would officially be which state The Simpsons takes place in.
 Despite the smaller size of Vermont compared to other states, the town of Springfield, Vermont was chosen.
 In 2016, a New York Times study of the 50 TV shows with the most Facebook Likes found that "of all the Springfields in America, [The Simpsons] is most popular in Springfields in Virginia, Minnesota and New Jersey, and least popular in Springfields in Louisiana, Arkansas and Georgia".

+In 2026, the long-running mystery was playfully addressed in the Disney+ special The Simpsons: Yellow Mirror.
+In the special, Homer Simpson—animated to look like an older version of series creator Matt Groening—is asked directly what state Springfield is in, and he answers "Oregon".
+Groening, originally from Portland, Oregon, had previously acknowledged that Springfield, Oregon, inspired the town's name, though the special's reveal is largely viewed as a tongue-in-cheek nod rather than a definitive rewriting of the town's intentionally impossible geography.